techidaily/site-win11-tips/source/_posts/breaking-down-windows-defenders-0x80004004-issue.md

  As we mentioned above, the issue can also occur if you have another third-party security program installed on the system.
 It might be interfering with the process of Microsoft Defender, leading to the issue.

  If you have a different program offering the same functionalities installed, then we recommend uninstalling it and checking if that makes any difference.
-Our guide on[removing software from Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) should help you perform the steps with ease.
+Our guide on [removing software from Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) should help you perform the steps with ease.

  If you do not want to uninstall the program just yet, you can also disable it temporarily and try performing the action that was initially leading to the Defender error.
 To disable such programs, you can right-click on their icon in the taskbar and choose**Disable until the computer is restarted** .